yuriever/Yurie-Math/Kernel/Usage.md

 * `#!wl hyperSplit` - split a product into a list containing Hypergeometric2F1 factors and the rests.

 * `#!wl hyperRegToUnreg` - convert Hypergeometric2F1Regularized to Hypergeometric2F1.

-* `#!wl hyperSwap` - swap the first two arguments of Hypergeometric2F1.

 * `#!wl hyperTo` - convert Hypergeometric2F1 factors according to the prototype rule.